-There's still hope though and if Samsung manages to succeed in furthering their ideas before Apple does (5G, foldables) then they'll win the smartphone wars.
+There's still hope though and if Samsung continues to further their ideas before Apple does (5G, foldables) then they'll win the smartphone wars.
 There has never been anything more revolutionary in the display field than this, and it'll change mobile phones forever.

 That's why Apple dove in gradually with OLED displays just recently introduced with their iPhone X series.
 The idea of an entirely rollable smartphone may take several additional years, but we should never doubt their innovation and ingenious ideas.

-Samsung is presently ahead of the pack with their curved Edge phones and dual screen Galaxy Fold, but Apple knows how to take a brilliant concept and package it for their buyers.
+Samsung is presently ahead of the pack with their curved Edge phones and dual screen Galaxy Fold & Fold 2, but Apple knows how to take a brilliant concept and package it for their buyers.